wpsharks/comet-cache-kb/tutorials/21-introduction-dynamic-version-salts.md

 Let's pretend that you have a WordPress Post titled *"Funky Chicken"*, with the slug: `funky-chicken` which is being served by your WordPress installation which lives on the `example.com` domain.
 In this example, let's assume the full URL to this Post is `http://example.com/posts/funky-chicken/`

-The main ZenCache storage directory is located here: `/wp-content/cache/zencache`.
-By default, the cache file for this example Post with the slug `funky-chicken` would be stored and served from the following location (inside the main ZenCache storage directory).
+The main Comet Cache storage directory is located here: `/wp-content/cache/comet-cache`.
+By default, the cache file for this example Post with the slug `funky-chicken` would be stored and served from the following location (inside the main Comet Cache storage directory).

 ```
 .../cache/http/example-com/posts/funky-chicken.html
 ```

-*Nothing special here, this is how ZenCache works.
-See [Branched Cache Structure](https://zencache.com/kb-article/what-is-the-branched-cache-structure/).*
+*Nothing special here, this is how Comet Cache works.
+See [Branched Cache Structure](https://cometcache.com/kb-article/what-is-the-branched-cache-structure/).*

 ##### Spicing Things Up (Adding a Version Salt)

-Now let's enter the following into the Version Salt field for ZenCache, so that we may create multiple versions of this cache file when we want to; and each of these versions will be based on the value of a cookie named `mycookie`; available from the [PHP Super Global](http://www.php.net/manual/en/features.cookies.php) `$_COOKIE['mycookie']`.
+Now let's enter the following into the Version Salt field for Comet Cache, so that we may create multiple versions of this cache file when we want to; and each of these versions will be based on the value of a cookie named `mycookie`; available from the [PHP Super Global](http://www.php.net/manual/en/features.cookies.php) `$_COOKIE['mycookie']`.

-I will enter the following into the Version Salt configuration field provided by ZenCache in the Dashboard.
+I will enter the following into the Version Salt configuration field provided by Comet Cache in the Dashboard.
 A Version Salt can be a string literal, a PHP expression that produces a string, a PHP Constant that is equal to a string, etc... so long as it results in a string value.
 An empty string is fine too (i.e. if I don't want to use a Version Salt in some cases).

 I will use the following for my Version Salt: